 If you believe you were diagnosed with lung cancer late due to medical negligence, please contact the Kiley Law Group today for a no-cost consultation.
-Our attorneys have decades of success helping medical malpractice victims recover the financial security they need to move forward with their lives.
-Back To Failure To Diagnose
+Our attorneys have decades of success helping medical malpractice clients recover the financial security they need to move forward with their lives.

 Accurate and timely diagnosis is essential to treating prostate cancer.
 Negligence in screening practices, such as the failure to diagnose prostate cancer, or the misdiagnosis of prostate cancer, can delay life-saving treatment.

-Brain injuries can be life-altering for victims and families, and they are often the result of a traumatic impact, such as that sustained in a motor vehicle accident.
-But they can also be caused by medical negligence, such as a medication overdose, a failure to diagnose and treat a medical emergency, or the improper use of medical instruments.
+Brain injuries can be life-altering and they are often the result of a traumatic impact, such a motor vehicle accident.
+However, they can also be caused by medical negligence, such as a medication overdose, a failure to diagnose and treat a medical emergency, or the improper use of medical instruments.

-The attorneys at the Kiley Law Group understand the extensive costs associated with brain injuries, especially traumatic brain injuries (TBI) that result in the need for long-term care or death.
+The attorneys at the Kiley Law Group understand the extensive costs associated with brain injuries, especially traumatic brain injuries (TBI) that result in the need for long-term care.
 If you or a loved one suffered a brain injury that may have been caused by medical negligence, please get in touch with us today for a free consultation.
-Back to Other Case Types

 Cerebral palsy (CP) is often the result of a preventable birth injury caused by medical negligence.
 The impacts are frequently permanent, and they can extend to family members.
 In these circumstances, CP may be related to the failure to diagnose and respond to complications during delivery, the improper use of forceps or other instruments, or failure to identify risk factors such as umbilical cord prolapse.